D.I.Y. Dreams become Reality

 PROGRAM EXPERIENCE INCLUDES:

-LODGING - 9 nights in our cozy, comfy lodge in prime Autumnal season in the rural rolling hills of mid-south Tennessee.
+LODGING - 9 nights in our cozy, comfy lodge in prime spring season in the rural rolling hills of mid-south Tennessee.

 MEALS - all meals are included providing you with healthy, seasonal, and comfort food after a good day's work prepared on site by the camp director, Val, with a menu that is amenable for all dietary needs and will exclude junk food.